drewpchannel/SWA/README.md

   - click select folder

 To use:
-  - click the SWA extension
+  - click the SWA extension in chrome when you're loaded into service desk
   - right click open space on the popup and click inspect
   - minimize the inspected window and it is all set
+    > only needs inspect done to one window

 To setup:
   - Click settings and type in your name, this will stop pop ups from happening from tickets in your que